artomatiq/tweetie-bird/README.md

-# Flappy Bird Clone
+## Tweety Bird: The X-scape

-This project is a clone of the popular game Flappy Bird, developed using HTML, CSS and JavaScript.
-It aims to replicate the addictive gameplay of guiding a bird through a series of obstacles by tapping the screen to keep it airborne.
+This project is a Twitter vs Elon Musk's X rivalry themed clone of the popular game Flappy Bird—developed using HTML, CSS and JavaScript.

+It aims to replicate Flappy Bird's addictive gameplay of guiding a bird through a series of obstacles by tapping/pressing to keep it airborne.
-## Features

-- Simple, intuitive controls: Tap to flap!
-- Gradually increasing difficulty.
-- Sound effects that enhance the gaming experience.
+In this version, the bird is the Twitter logo, while the obstacles are Space-X's Starships.
+The game is naturally set in the Martian landscape, with blue Earth towering over the horizon.

 ## How to Play

 1. Run the game from your Browser.
-2. Click or tap on the screen to start the game.
+2. Press Enter to start the game.
-3. Tap the screen to make the bird flap its wings and rise.
+3. Press Space to make the bird flap its wings and rise.
-4. Avoid the pipes by flying through the gaps.
+4. Avoid the Starhip obstacles by flying through the gaps.
 5. Try to get the highest score possible!